aman081/YTChat/README.md

 streamlit run streamlitapp.py
 ```

-This will open the application in your web browser.
+This will open the application in your web browser, typically at `http://localhost:8501`.

 ## Usage

-1. **Enter YouTube Video URL**: In the Streamlit application, provide the URL of the YouTube video you want to analyze.
+1. **Enter YouTube Video URL**: In the Streamlit application's sidebar or input field, paste the URL of the YouTube video you wish to analyze.
-2. **Fetch and Process Transcript**: The application will fetch the transcript, chunk it, and store it in the vector database.
+2. **Fetch and Process Transcript**: Click the "Fetch Transcript" or similar button.
+The application will then:
+    - Download the video's transcript.
+    - Process the transcript into smaller, semantically relevant chunks.
+    - Embed these chunks and store them in the ChromaDB vector database.
-3. **Ask Questions**: You can then ask questions related to the video content, and the chatbot will retrieve relevant information and generate responses.
+3. **Ask Questions**: Once the transcript is processed, a chat interface will appear.
+You can type your questions related to the video content into the input box.
+4. **Receive Responses**: The chatbot will use the RAG mechanism to retrieve relevant information from the stored transcript chunks and generate a concise, context-aware answer to your question.

 ## Contributing

-Feel free to fork the repository, make improvements, and submit pull requests.
+We welcome contributions to improve this project!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Make your changes and ensure the code adheres to the project's style.
+4. Write clear commit messages.
+5. Push your branch (`git push origin feature/YourFeature`).
+6. Open a Pull Request with a detailed description of your changes.

 ## License